danReynolds/Personal-Site/_posts/2021-02-05-Apollo-Invalidation-Policies.md

 }
 ```

-It can then be accessed in the a basic React component as shown below:
+It can then be accessed in a basic React component as shown below:

 ```tsx
 import React from 'react';